Nominating for Mayor or Councillor in elections

 Nominations are to be finalised and lodged in person with the City’s Returning Officer, who is responsible for the local government elections once the nomination period opens.

-The nomination period for the 2019 local government elections opens on Thursday 5 September 2019 and closes at 4.00pm, Thursday 12 September 2019.
+The nomination period for the 2019 local government elections opens on Thursday 5 September 2019 and closes on Thursday 12 September 2019 at 4.00pm.